 You Cannot Buy A Higher Quality Screen!

 You may have seen some screen products at home-improvement superstores, but what you won't find is the quality that I offer.
 My most popular screen (Suntex 90) is heavier, stiffer, and harder to work with than the products they sell.
 The lightweight frame that they carry is not suitable for a heavy screen.
+I never use plastic corners or clips that become brittle in the sun, only quality metals that will provide years of trouble free use.
+All my screens come with a five-year warranty covering materials and workmanship (any defects, not neglect or abuse).
+You shouldn't't have any problems with your screens, but if you do just give me a call, I stand behind my work.
 You'll find that I offer an amazing value when you consider the price of materials and the time that you'll save.

 Some Commonly Asked Questions:

 Q: How much can I expect to save on my electric bill?